The chief of police in Iva, an

 At Holland & Usry, P.A. we regularly assist those charged with criminal domestic violence and other criminal charges.
 If you have been charged with criminal domestic violence, you should take such a charge very seriously.
 While it might seem easy to simply “pay a fine,” the collateral consequences can be devastating, as we have seen with the case of Police Chief Miller who would be unable to serve in law enforcement in the future.

-If you have been charged with criminal domestic violence and would like to speak with one of our criminal defense lawyers, give us a call at 864.582.0416 or toll-free at 888.230.1841, and set up a free consultation.
+If you have been charged with criminal domestic violence and would like to speak with one of our criminal defense lawyers, give us a call toll-free at 888.230.1841, or fill out a contact form and set up a free consultation.